-4.5 Child Feeding Practices
+4.2 Child Feeding Practices

 Proper feeding especially during the first two years of life is critical for a child's survival, growth and development.
 Regarding best child feeding practices, international health agencies like UNICEF and WHO recommend that infants should be breastfed within one hour of birth, breastfed exclusively for the first six months of life and continue to be breastfed up to 2 years of age and beyond.
 Starting at 6 months, breastfeeding should be combined with safe, age-appropriate feeding of solid, semi-solid and soft foods.
-According to the recent findings of UNICEF (2013) implementation of these interventions could reduce the global deaths of children under 5 years of age by 20%.
+According to the recent findings of UNICEF (2013), implementation of these interventions could reduce the global deaths of children under 5 years of age by 20%.

 The latest estimates on feeding practices among infants and young children reveal that in spite of its crucial importance for child nutrition a significant number of infants and children are not breastfed.
-Globally, only 44.9% infants were breastfed within one hour of birth and 37.4% were exclusively breastfed for 0-5 months (Figure 4.9).
-In line with the global trends, coverage of infant and child feeding practices remained more or less the similar both in OIC and non-OIC developing countries.
-For the OIC countries, only 42.9% of infants were put to the breast within first hour of birth, and 34.9% were exclusively breastfed during the first six months of life.
-The coverage of breastfeeding until age 2 remained comparatively better in OIC countries with 46.7% of the total children breastfed until age 2.
-The estimates for appropriate feeding of children with adequate and safe complementary food reveal that about two third of infants in OIC countries were introduced to solid, semi-solid or soft foods at 6 to 8 months.
+Globally, only 39.1% infants were breastfed within one hour of birth and 33.3% were exclusively breastfed for 0-5 months (Figure 4.3).
+In line with the global trends, coverage of infant and child feeding practices remained more or less similar both in OIC and non-OIC developing countries.
+In OIC countries, only 39.3% of infants were put to the breast within first hour of birth, and 32.7% were exclusively breastfed during the first six months of life.
+The coverage of breastfeeding until age 2 remained comparatively better in OIC countries with 43.6% of the total children breastfed until age

+2. The estimates for appropriate feeding of children with adequate and safe complementary food reveal that 57.6% of infants in OIC countries were introduced to solid, semi-solid or soft foods at 6 to 8 months.
 Coverage for introduction of complementary food for infants remained more or less the similar both in the world and non-OIC developing countries.
-In general, OIC countries average for the early initiation of breast and exclusive breastfeeding for six months remained visibly lower than the world and non-OIC developing countries averages (Figure 4.9).
+In general, OIC countries average for the early initiation of breast and exclusive breastfeeding for six months remained visibly lower than the non-OIC developing countries averages (Figure 4.3).